rust-lang/rustup/README.md

 set when running your compiled `rustup-init` or the toolchains it installs, but _unset_ when rebuilding `rustup` itself.

+We use `rustfmt` to keep our codebase consistently formatted.
+Please ensure that you have correctly formatted your code (most editors will do this automatically when saving) or it may not pass the CI tests.

 Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in the work by you, as defined in the Apache-2.0 license, shall be dual licensed as above, without any